lsst-sitcom/sitcomtn-128/index.rst

 We place two cuts on the HST catalog, that the F814W magnitude be brighter than  tunable value which we call the space magnitude (:math:`m_s`) and that :code:`FLAG == 0` which removes only 318 objects.
 Details on the HST :code:`FLAG` parameter can be found `here <https://archive.stsci.edu/hlsps/candels/goods-s/catalogs/v1/hlsp_candels_hst_wfc3_goodss-tot-multiband_f160w_v1_readme.pdf>`_.

-The overlap between the two catalogs can be seen in :numref:`overlap` and the magnitude distribution (:math:`i` for ComCam and F814 for HST) in :numref:`magdist`.
+The overlap between the two catalogs can be seen in :numref:`overlap` and the magnitude distribution (:math:`i` for ComCam and F814W for HST) in :numref:`magdist`.

 .. _overlap:
 .. figure:: ./_static/hst_comcam_overlap.png

         Area of overlap between the two surveys.
+..
+Comment:  explain the color coding

 .. _magdist:
 .. figure:: ./_static/hst_comcam_magdist.png

-        Log scale histogram of i-magnitude distribution for ComCam and F814-magnitude for HST.
-The dashed lines are the completeness limits of 25.4 and 26.5 respectively.
+        Log scale histogram of i-magnitude distribution for ComCam and F814W-magnitude for HST.
+The dashed lines are the approximate completeness limits of 25.4 and 26.5 respectively.

 ..
 To label detected objects as isolated galaxies or unrecognized blends we require a higher resolution catalog which corresponds to space based data for actual operations and input truth for simulations.